rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 It might seem I’m exaggerating but I’m definitely not (think politicians during election time and how you’d expect them to be rational and compare this to how they are actually behaving).
 Just a couple of short of anecdotes to illustrate how this affected me.

-i.
-During one of my workshops I had someone attending who was there to figure out if they wanted to host one of my workshops themselves.
+1. During one of my workshops I had someone attending who was there to figure out if they wanted to host one of my workshops themselves.
 Before the workshop started I made the mistake asking what was on her laptop.
 It turned out to be the infographic of the sustainable development goals (which I didn’t recognize).
 You could see in her eyes that at that point I had lost all credibility (took me only 20 seconds!
 Beat that guys :P ).
 Needless to say, I didn’t get invited to do a workshop there.

-ii.
-Another time Sjir Hoeijmakers (co-founder of EAN) and I had a conference call with someone who was interested in hosting a workshop.
+2. Another time Sjir Hoeijmakers (co-founder of EAN) and I had a conference call with someone who was interested in hosting a workshop.
 The first 15 minutes she asked me questions and I tried to answer honestly and in detail.
 It was clear she wasn’t convinced.
 At a certain point in time she asked a question which Sjir answered...
 Well kind of answered...
 I couldn’t understand the answer but it contained a lot of difficult words, different countries, Oxford etc. After this she said: “hmmm, I wasn’t that convinced, but this actually sounds really good!”.
 I was absolutely sure she couldn’t have followed what Sjir was saying.

-iii.
-Again, when talking to someone who was interested in hosting a workshop the SDG’s (sustainable development goals) passed the conversation.
+3. Again, when talking to someone who was interested in hosting a workshop the SDG’s (sustainable development goals) passed the conversation.
 She was talking about how she really would like an advanced workshop  she voiced something along the lines: “You don’t want to start all over.
 Some people don’t even know the SDG’s!” (with the tone of surprise I would voice when some adult doesn’t know how to do multiplication).

 I wondered how this truth as popularity contest came to be.
 I can imagine a couple of reasons but can only speculate: First, in computer science your program either runs or doesn’t.
 In mathematics, a proof is right or wrong.
 In engineering your bridge either holds or doesn’t.
 I feel that the most common background for traditionalists might be more focused on writing essays.
 Writing essays might be more biased towards making a persuasive argument (rather than a correct argument).
 Might be more biased towards writing something your teacher likes (rather than something correct).
 Later in their life this might continue because they have to write proposals for policymakers for certain grants.
 Once again, the reward is given for convincing someone, not for the correctness of the idea.
 Second might be that it is self-sustaining (only those who are popular make the rules) and a final reason: imagine that you’ve been working in the field for 40 years, how easy is it to face the idea that you might not have been all that effective?